 - Concept Prototyping: We conducted flash consumer feedback sessions to refine high-level assumptions about the initial concepts and developed digital prototypes to validate consumer interest and demand.
 Gathering real, in-market data helped to inform how we prioritized different ideas and determined the ultimate best concept to take forward.

 - Business Strategy & Planning: Together with our client, the Pilot44 team developed a full venture pitch for the new solution.
 The pitch included the key consumer challenge, total addressable market, recommended minimal viable product (MVP), how the MVP would be produced, and an early go-to-market strategy.
 We also built a detailed cash flow and solution roadmap, which informed the funding needed for the next phase.

 During this phase, we worked with the client’s R&D and manufacturing teams and nimble external partners, including our robust startup ecosystem, to design and manufacture the initial batch of sellable products.
 Six months after receiving the initial venture design sign-off, we were able to go to market with the MVP.

 Incubate & Grow

 In this stage, our team obtained comprehensive insights from in-market testing, including product messaging, pricing, repurchase intent (a whopping 90.65%), and detailed consumer feedback on the product itself.

 During this incubation and experimentation phase, we achieved an overwhelmingly positive performance, resulting in the product rollout in hundreds of top-retail customer stores and a scaled direct-to-consumer rollout (currently underway).

-Stay tuned for part II of Why Sustainable Packaging May Be Your Best Investment Yet to learn how some of the most innovative startups are creating sustainable packaging solutions for corporations worldwide.
+Check out Part II of Why Sustainable Packaging May Be Your Best Investment Yet to learn how some of the most innovative startups are creating sustainable packaging solutions for corporations worldwide.